ScienceComputing/Python_Programming/Data_Structure_Algorithm/Big_O.md

 - It measures the average-case complexity of an algorithm: how the increase in the input size increases the time taken to execute an algorithm

 ## O(1) - constant
+The increase in the input size does not change the time taken to execute an algorithm.
 ```
 variant_index = [0, 1, 2, 3]
 variant_index_2 = [0, 1, 2, 3, 4, 5, 6, 7, 8]